hci-lab-um/cactus/ROADMAP.md

-# Cactus - roadmap
+# Cactus - Roadmap

-## Planned features
+## Future features

-1. Pick up all interactive elements (including input fields)
-2. Select only x amount of interactive elements, to avoid scrolling in sidebar... but also offer it in case it is required
-3. Integrate SwitfKey or ModaliKey (see note 1)
-4. Integrate multi-modal interaction (i.e. custom cursor responding to click events - configurable to respond to any key or key combination which could be programmed into Hitch 2.0 or any adaptive swtich)
-5. Integrate with WebGazer for cursor control without the need for an eye tracker (configurable)
-6. Add Configuration screens
-7. Make all parameterized via Config (e.g. dwellRangeWidth/dwellRangeHeight)
-8. config.get('dwelling.useNavAreas'); should be provided as a quick user setting (e.g. UI toggle), allowing users to toggle between nav area navigation mode and not (i.e. normal QT approach).
-Sometimes, nav areas are either not marked up properly (e.g. large number of elements on one level), or have a with no hrefs.
-9. Create constants for ipcChannels etc...
-10. Logging and exception handling
+1. Generating the quadtree inside iframes and therefore have the ability interact with its elements through the sidebar.
+2. Browser History
+3. When a form is present on a page, it would be populated with the previous response (E.g. autocompleting a sign in form).

+## Out of Scope
+### The assumption is that users already have software that allow them to perform these actions
+1. Copy and paste - copying text could be by selecting the starting point and end point through 2 seperate clicks.
+This sequence of actions could be indentified after specifying the intent through a button somewhere
+2. Drag and drop

 ## Notes
-1. It might be better if Cactus works with any ET that is supported by Windows Eye Control or Tobii Gaze Point, as opposed to integrating directly with specific ETs.
+1. Cactus works with any ET that is supported by Windows Eye Control or Tobii Gaze Point, as opposed to being directly integrated with specific ETs.
-2. To create Logos and icon packs (current logo is from icons8)
-3. Add About section, and add reference to any attribution-specific resources (<a target="_blank" href="https://icons8.com/icon/avhBdzCooISo/succulent">Succulent</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>)
-4. Create installer with splash screen.